dafniana/Synthetic-Mushroom-Dataset/README.md

 # Synthetic-Mushroom-Dataset

-To produce a Realistic Synthetic Mushroom Dataset run.sh
+To produce a Realistic Synthetic Mushroom Dataset run the bash file ./run.sh